fivetran/dbt_hubspot_source/README.md

   <details><summary><i>Expand for source configuration template</i></summary><p>

-> **Note**: If there are source tables you do not have (see [Step 4](https://github.com/fivetran/dbt_hubspot_source?tab=readme-ov-file#step-4-disable-models-for-non-existent-sources)), you may still include them, as long as you have set the right variables to `False`.
-Otherwise, you may remove them from your source definition
+> **Note**: If there are source tables you do not have (see [Step 4](https://github.com/fivetran/dbt_hubspot_source?tab=readme-ov-file#step-4-disable-models-for-non-existent-sources)), you may still include them here, as long as you have set the right variables to `False`.
+Otherwise, you may remove them from your source definition.

 ```yml
 sources: